 M44 field uniform is characterized by shorter hem than the former one.
 The quality of the uniforms in those days was deteriorating.
 It was inevitable because it was facing a crisis of national survival.

-As an infantry of the elite unit Gross Deutschland Division, I used Tamiya’s insignia decals of German soldiers for shoulder insignia and the armband.
+As infantry of the elite unit Gross Deutschland Division, I used Tamiya’s insignia decals of German soldiers for shoulder insignia and the armband.
 I can not read it in detail though it is GD stands for Gross Deutschland.

 A pose looking forward with an assault rifle in both hands in a crouching posture.
-I guess the Gen2 series is not going any fashion now, but I personally like it.
+I guess the Gen2 series is not going any fashion now, but I like it.
 There are plenty of accessories with the kit and sometimes has bonus parts.
 Remaining parts should be kept.
 When making other old military figure kits, it is often useful.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.